-- Black-pepper Pop-corn – prepare pop-corn in advance and ride to new destinations without worrying about your health.
+- Black-pepper Pop-corn – prepare pop-corn in advance and ride to new destinations without worrying about having a healthy snack on hand.

 These foods can be prepared ahead of time or found in many local groceries.
 If you have a chance you might as well scope out restaurants with nutritious food.
 Always opt for baked, roasted, grilled, or steamed food.
-You’d rather skip something fried, since you have no idea whether it was fried properly.
+It may be better to skip something fried, since frying adds a lot of calories and fat.